Ctrl + Alt + Del is a keyboard shortcut used in Windows to force quit an application. But is it possible to use this key combination on a Mac ?

 The Ctrl + Alt + Del keyboard shortcut on Windows with several functions:

-It is important to note that these options are only available when you are signed into your Windows account.
-If you are on the login screen or have locked your computer, only the “Switch user” and “Log out” options will be available.
+It is important to note that these options are only available when you are connected to your Windowsaccount.
+If you are on the connection screen or if you have locked your computer, only the options "change user" and "disconnect" will be available.

 Why Ctrl + Alt + Del shortcut not working on Mac?